techiworld/techiworld.github.io/PCPL-electro.md

 </code>
 </pre>

-Choosing Physical pin numbering as BOARD and warnings about using GPIO channels are neglected.
+Choosing Physical pin numbering as BOARD and warnings about using GPIO channels are neglected using GPIO.setwarnings.

 <pre class="line-numbers" data-start="5">
 <code class="language-python">